tjmahr/dissertation/docs/92-app-aim1-models.md

 When I computed the orthogonal polynomial features for Time, they were scaled so that the linear feature ranged from −.5 to .5.
 Under this scaling a unit change in Time^1^ was equal to change from the start to the end of the analysis window.
-Table \@ref(tab:poly-feature-range) shows the ranges of the time features.
+Table \@ref(tab:poly-feature-ranges) shows the ranges of the time features.